KalyanasGitRepo/PegaOnKubernetes/README.md

           a.
 Login into Pega Docker Registry
           b.
 Pulls the image for Platform/pega
           b.
-Pulls the image for Platform/installe
+Pulls the image for Platform/installer
           c.
 Pulls the image for Search n Reporting service
           d.
 Pulls the image for platform/clustering-service
           e.
 Tags images
           f.
 Login into your private Docker Registry.
           g.
 Pushes the tagged images into your private Docker registry

- ### Pepare Values for Pega Helm Charts
+ ### Prepare Values for Pega Helm Charts

  12. Run the script ".\Scripts\5.
-Pepare Values for Pega Helm Charts.ps1".
+Prepare Values for Pega Helm Charts.ps1".
 This scripts performs the following tasks.

           a.
 Add the Pega repository to your Helm installation.
           b.
 Get latest values-minimal.yaml

- 13. Conigure values-minimal.yaml file.
-You can make use of sample cofiguration (properly configured and it works) from ".\Configuration\values-minimal.yaml".
+ 13. Configure values-minimal.yaml file.
+You can make use of sample configuration (properly configured and it works) from ".\Configuration\values-minimal.yaml".

  ### Deploy Pega on Kubernetes.ps1
  14. Run the script ".\Scripts\6.
 Deploy Pega on Kubernetes.ps1".
 This scripts performs the following tasks.

           a.
-Create required namesspace.
+Create required namespace.
           b.
-Istalls pega helm charts passing values-values.yaml.
+Installs pega helm charts passing values-values.yaml.

  ### Check Deployment Status  & launch pega interface